Julius170/Redeploying-to-Polygon-zkEVM/ReadMe.md

   },
   solidity: "0.8.10",
 };

 ```

 Head over to your already created `.env` file and create a variable name `MNEMONIC`.
 And head over to your preferred wallet to copy your `Mnemonic` key or your recovery phrase.
 Paste the phrase as the value to the `Mnemonic` variable.

 # Redeploying your Dapp

 Before redeploying, you can recompile your contract by running the command `npx hardhat compile` to ensure your Dapp’s contract code is intact.

-Finally, to deploy your Dapp, run the command `npx hardhat run scripts/deploy.js --network alffajores`, and if you want to deploy to the Celo mainnet.
+Finally, to deploy your Dapp, run the command `npx hardhat run scripts/deploy.js --network alfajores`, and if you want to deploy to the Celo mainnet.
 Run the command `npx hardhat run scripts/sample-script.js --network celo` instead.

 And Viola…
 In just a few steps you have successfully deployed your Dapp’s, contract code working live on the Celo blockchain.

 # Reasons to Redeploy on Celo

 Redeploying your Dapp on Celo is a great way to take advantage of the many benefits that the Celo platform has to offer.
 With its secure, fast, and cost-effective infrastructure, Celo provides developers with an ideal environment for deploying their applications.

 Here are a few reasons, amongst a lot of others, why you should consider redeploying your Dapp on Celo:

 1. Scalability: Celo offers high scalability, allowing for faster and more efficient transactions.
 This makes it ideal for Dapps which require a large number of transactions to be processed quickly.

 2. Security: Celo is built on a secure and reliable blockchain platform, making it a safe and secure platform for users.

 3. Interoperability: Celo is designed to be interoperable with other blockchains, allowing for easy integration of different applications and services.

 4. Decentralization: Celo is a decentralized platform, meaning that any single entity does not control it.
 This ensures that users have full control over their funds and data.

 5. Privacy: Celo offers users the ability to keep their data and transactions private, allowing them to remain anonymous while using the platform.

 6. Accessibility: Celo is designed to be accessible to everyone, regardless of their technical knowledge or experience.
 This makes it easy for anyone to use the platform.

 ## Conclusion

 In conclusion, redeploying your Dapp on Celo is a great way to take advantage of the platform's features and benefits.
 With its low transaction fees, fast transaction times, and secure infrastructure.
 Celo provides an ideal environment for deploying and running decentralized applications.
 The platform's open-source nature and community-driven development make it an attractive option for developers looking to create and deploy their Dapps.

 ## Next Step

 Are you Interested in building, and deploying your Dapps on the Celo blockchain?
 Here are some resources you can start working on:
 [Redeploying your Dapp on Celo using truffle](https://learn.figment.io/tutorials/redeploy-ethereum-dapps-on-celo),